-Bruno S. Frey,

-Zeppelin University, Friedrichshafen, Germany; CREMA - Center for Research in Economics, Management and the Arts, Basel, Switzerland, bruno.frey@econ.uzh.ch Jana Gallus, University of Zurich, Switzerland, jana.gallus@econ.uzh.ch
+Bruno S. Frey, Zeppelin University, Friedrichshafen, Germany; CREMA - Center for Research in Economics, Management and the Arts, Basel, Switzerland, bruno.frey@econ.uzh.ch Jana Gallus, University of Zurich, Switzerland

-${\it The \ authors \ are \ grateful \ for \ most \ helpful \ comments \ by \ Reto \ Cueni.}$
+The authors are grateful for most helpful comments by Reto Cueni.

-Citation Bruno S. Frey and Jana Gallus (2013).
+Citation Bruno S. Frey and Jana Gallus (2014).
 Aggregate Effects of Behavioral Anomalies: A New Research Area.
-Economics Discussion Papers, No 2013-51, Kiel Institute for the World Economy. http://www.economics-ejournal.org/economics/discussionpapers/2013-51
+Economics: The Open-Access, Open-Assessment E-Journal, Vol. 8, 2014-18. http://dx.doi.org/10.5018/ economics-ejournal.ja.2014-18

-I. Great Advances
+1 Great Advances

-The field of "Economics and Psychology", often somewhat misleadingly called "Behavioral Economics"2, has made considerable progress over the last decades.
+The field of "Economics and Psychology", often somewhat misleadingly called "Behavioral Economics",1 has made considerable progress over the last decades.
 It is often understood to be intimately connected with laboratory experiments.
 The number of studies emanating from the laboratories that were established in many universities is stunning.
-A specialized journal was founded (the Journal of Experimental Economics); and, more importantly, lab experiments have entered the general economics journals in great numbers.
+A specialized journal was founded (called Experimental Economics); and, more importantly, lab experiments have entered the general economics journals in great numbers.

 A major subject of study in the lab are the systematic (i.e. non-random) deviations from the assumptions of micro-economic theory.
 These have been called "behavioral anomalies" and are understood to reflect irrationality by individuals.
-Examples are: anchoring effect (social states are evaluated from a particular starting point, the choice of which influences behavioral outcomes); endowment effect (goods in a person's possession are valued more highly than those not held in the endowment); opportunity cost effect (an out of pocket monetary cost is given greater weight in the decision calculus than an opportunity cost of the same size); framing effect (the way a decision problem is formulated and the way the information is presented affect individual decisions); overconfidence effect (people are convinced that they know observable facts better than is actually the case)3.
+Examples are: anchoring effect (social states are evaluated from a particular starting point, the choice of which influences behavioral outcomes); endowment effect (goods in a person's possession are valued more highly than those not held in the endowment); opportunity cost effect (an out of pocket monetary cost is given greater weight in the decision calculus than an opportunity cost of the same size); framing effect (the way a decision problem is formulated and the way the information is presented affect individual decisions); overconfidence effect (people are convinced that they know observable facts better than is actually the case).2

 The results on anomalies are partly due to studying the behavior of subjects under tightly controlled laboratory conditions.
 The findings have by now been generally accepted in economics though they have not necessarily resulted in a corresponding change in micro-economics.
-There has also been criticism of the laboratory approach as normally undertaken, especially concerning the subject pool4.
+There has also been criticism of the laboratory approach as normally undertaken, especially concerning the subject pool.3